krwenholz/Resume/resume.md

 July 2024 - January 2025

 Starting with Sport Sage (https://mysportsage.com), I tested startup ideas and learned about the running of a proper business.
-This included testing the latest in LLM and web technologies, soliciting user feedback, marketing, business operations, and, most importantly, delivering stellar user experiences.
+This included testing the latest in LLM and web technologies, soliciting user feedback, marketing, business operations, and delivering magical user experiences.

 **Languages and frameworks**: Gemini API, LLMs, Elixir, Phoenix, Fly.io, Grafana